 Sounds easy, right?

-Sorry, I am always skeptical of the “easy cure” for periodontal disease.
-Especially when it only involves swooshing magic solution/oil/compounds through ones’ mouth.
+Sorry, I am always sceptical of the “easy cure” for periodontal disease.
+Especially when it only involves swooshing magic solution/oil/compounds through one’s mouth.

-To be completely honest, I am not sold on all of the virtues of oil pulling and as your hygienist I would recommend that you do not oil pull until further research has been done.
-Feel free to pop in and have a chat with either Dr. Walsh or myself if you would like more information, or check out any of the sources listed below.
+To be completely honest, I am not sold on all of the virtues of oil pulling and as your hygienist, I would recommend that you do not oil pull until further research has been done.
+Feel free to pop in and have a chat with either Dr. Walsh or this dentist if you would like more information, or check out any of the sources listed below.